aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 ```
 {% endcode %}

-Another interesting example of `repeat.for` is already shown in the [Binding scope](#binding-scope) section in context of `$host` keyword that you must check, if not already done.
+Another interesting example of `repeat.for` is already shown in the [Binding scope](#binding-scope) section in context of `$host` keyword that you must check, if you haven't already.

 **Examples using `with`**